dalesnail/crow/README.md

 - `cd ~/nest`
 - `stow xgroup`

 Another good example use for this would be to establish system config "Profiles" to deploy whenever you feel like trying or creating a new config.
-Just establish a group directory: `crow -G Profile1`, stow all of your current configs in it with crow, push out the entire directory with stow, and when you feel like resetting to default, just `stow -D Profile1 && stow Profile2`.
+Just establish a group directory: `crow -G Profile1`, stow all of your current configs in it with crow, push out the entire directory with stow, and when you feel like trying another setup, just `stow -D Profile1 && stow Profile2`.

 _Experiment, but be careful._